exasol/public-knowledgebase/Templates/Tutorial.md

 ## Background

 Replace this text with the task you want the customer to complete and all background information to describe why they want to complete the task.
-Relace headings as directed.
+Replace headings as directed.
 Thank you for your help!

 ## Prerequisites